nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1049
 01:03:11,756 --> 01:03:14,496
-[SPEAKER_02]: You're going to have somebody to try that in for you.
+[SPEAKER_02]: You're going to have somebody to fry that in for you.

 1050
 01:03:14,476 --> 01:03:15,914